Explore Peneda-Gerês National Park

 1- Week self-guided walking holiday in Peneda-Gerês National Park through majestic mountains, magical forests and highland villages in Northern Portugal

-Begin your adventure by exploring the delightful riverside town of Ponte de Lima in the heart of Northern Portugal’s Minho region.
-Explore its renowned gardens, medieval centre and Roman bridge before enjoying traditional Minho cuisine with a glass or two of locally produced vinho verde wine at one of Ponte de Lima’s excellent restaurants.
+Begin in the riverside town of Ponte de Lima, in the heart of the Minho.
+Stroll through its gardens, medieval streets and Roman bridge.
+Then sample traditional cuisine with a glass of locally produced vinho verde.
+After a short briefing, you are ready to walk.

-The next trail leads from the village to Peneda Sanctuary, with amazing views in every direction and plenty of beautiful forests.
-You may encounter the long-horned Cachena cows and Garrano horses as they wander freely to graze on the surrounding slopes.
+Next, follow trails from the village to Peneda Sanctuary.
+On the way, broad views open in every direction and forest paths appear underfoot.
+From time to time you may encounter long-horned Cachena cattle and Garrano horses grazing freely on the surrounding slopes.

-Spend the night in a comfortable city centre hotel before making your onward journey.
+Spend the night in a comfortable city-centre hotel before your onward journey.

 Day 1: Arrival in Ponte de Lima